-Line 151 define where the Cape Flats are for those unfamiliar with the geography of Cape Town eg. The low-lying, coastal plain to the southeast of Cape Town.
-Labelled on Fig 1b.
+Cape Flats are for those unfamiliar with the geography of Cape Town eg. The low-lying, coastal plain to the southeast of Cape Town.
 What is meant by southern coasts?
 Note: Latitude lines or ticks missing from Figs 2 a and b.
-Those were added.
 Line 158 Venturi effect Line 181 (station) ?
 Lines 181 to 183 presumably "before" and "after" refer to passage of the coastal low?
-If so. spell this out for the reader.
+If so, spell this out for the reader.
 Lines 184 to 186.
 Thought-provoking but not clear what author is conveying here?
 Is he inferring that air-sea interactions associated with the passage of the coastal low results in upwelling of colder, higher nutrient deep water into the surface layers thereby increasing primary production some days later?
-That section was confusing and re-written.

 Lines 207 to 208.
 The cold water dominating False Bay in December 2012 is pronounced and undoubtedly upwelling in the Cape Hangklip area is partially responsible but unlikely to have flooded the entire bay.
 What is more likely at play in Figs 3 e and f is a nice depiction of the role played by False Bay at the boundary between the Benguela upwelling system and the Agulhas Current ecosystem.
-The Bay [shows] in December 2012 characteristics of the former, rapidly changing to the latter as warmer, lower productivity waters displace these surface waters during January 2013.
+The Bay begins in December 2012 showing the characteristics of the former, rapidly changing to the latter as warmer, lower productivity waters rapidly displace these surface waters during January 2013.
 The same SE wind-induced upwelling that occurred off Cape Hangklip has occurred in the more intense upwelling centre off Olifantsbos around the corner on the western side of the Cape Peninsula.
 The author himself states in line 206 that there is a cold upwelling plume west of Cape Town.
 Although the author has stated that the zonal current displacement at the shelf edge to the SW of False Bay is predominantly westward, leakage of upwelled Benguela waters back eastward into False Bay is frequently seen along the narrow inner shelf during research cruises to the Cape Point area and in studies of early large scale infra red imagery from this area.
 This cold, high nutrient Benguela upwelling system water has then entered False Bay in the SW corner, spreading via the clockwise circulation throughout the bay.

-Line 281 name the co-authors Line 301 name the co-authors These are listed by count, and >10.
-Line 337 Abbreviation?
+Line 281 name the co-authors Line 301 name the co-authors Line 337 Abbreviation?